What vintage turntable should I buy?

 Models to look for:

 The early “professional” decks: SL-1300, SL-1400, SL-1500, SL-1600, SL-1700, SL-1800.
 The original SL-1200, SL-1100 and 1100A are also excellent, although they can be difficult to find parts for.
 The SL-Q2 and Q3 are solid.
-Most of the direct drives through about 1978 are generally good bets, although they started to get plastic-y after a while.
-Their linear tracking direct drive decks are also generally reliable and sound good.
+The direct drives through about 1978 are generally good bets.
+In 1979, they introduced the SL-D1, SL-D2, and SL-D3 and sold tons of them.
+These are a bit more plastic-y but still perform well.
+The linear tracking direct drive decks are also generally reliable and sound good.
+The premium units in this line are the SL-10, SL-15, SL-7 and SL-QL1.
+If a Technics linear tracker isn’t working, it’s usually just the arm drive belt (PRB part # SCX2.9) that needs replacing.

 Models that are great performers but have known problems: